 The calculation of polynomial roots generally involves the calculation of its discriminant.

-Example: For a quadratic polynomial $ ax ^ 2 + bx + c $ the discriminant is $ \Delta = b ^ 2-4 a c $
+Example: For a quadratic polynomial of the form $ ax^2 + bx + c $ the discriminant formula is $ \Delta = b^2 - 4 a c $

 Use the polynomial discriminant calculator on dCode which automatically adapts to polynomials of degree 2, degree 3, etc. degree n.

-An trivial root is an easily spotted polynomial root.
-Either because it is the simplest roots like 0, 1, -1, 2 or -2, or because the root is deductible by simply looking at the polynomial.
+A trivial root is an easily spotted polynomial root.
+Either because it is the simplest roots like 0, 1, -1, 2 or -2, or because the root is trivially deductible.

 Example: The polynomial $ (x+3)^2 $ has $ -3 $ as trivial/obvious root